LappleApple/awesome-leading-and-managing/Conflict-Resolution-Postmortems-Retrospectives.md

 - [The Root Cause Fallacy](https://www.xaprb.com/blog/2014/07/21/root-cause-fallacy/) - by Baron Schwartz.
 Takeaway: Asking why repeatedly will always get you to the CEO, eventually; stop looking for a single root cause — instead, identify system of conditions/dysfunctions that jointly caused the problem; change the culture and own failures as opportunities.

+- [Social Issues in Postmortems](https://medium.com/@allspaw/social-issues-in-postmortems-d48dde624d18) - by John Allspaw.
+Takeaway: "Although apparently technically focused, postmortems are inherently social events.
+Especially for events with significant consequences, there are incentives to direct attention towards some issues and away from others.
+When large losses incur attention of senior management the tenor and content of the postmortem may shift away from freewheeling discourse to a more closed ended, narrowly technical discussion.
+Postmortems may become “stage plays” intended to assert organizational control, ratify management decisions, or localize and truncate the inquiry into circumstances and contributors."

 - [Why Airbnb Encourages Employees to Predict Its Own Downfall](http://www.inc.com/adam-vaccaro/airbnb-demise.html) - by Adam Vaccaro.
 Takeaway: Imagine the disruption that causes your company’s demise.
 Have pre-mortems: “Meet before a project and imagine they're a few months or a year in the future and that the project has failed.”
 Or the opposite: “the team imagines absolute success--and talks through the crucial hypothetical points in the process where the right decisions were made.”

 ### Retrospectives